menu

 Furthermore, the Tallulah City Center neighborhood has a greater proportion of government workers living in it than 95.4% of the neighborhoods in America, according to NeighborhoodScout's exclusive analysis.
 This is a unique feature of this neighborhood, and one that shapes its character.

-American households most often have a car, and regularly they have two or three.
-But households in the Tallulah City Center neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Tallulah City Center neighborhood have a highly unusual car ownership.
 25.3% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.4% of U.S. neighborhoods.

 The neighbors in the City Center neighborhood in Tallulah are low income, making it among the lowest income neighborhoods in America.
 NeighborhoodScout's research shows that this neighborhood has an income lower than 99.9% of U.S. neighborhoods.
 With 72.8% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 98.8% of U.S. neighborhoods.